Amcalon Corporation - XL-6

 Stem cell research:

-President Bush recently signed a legislation banning the use of three of the five listed stem cells needed to proceed with development of the XL6 Mortosis inhibitor.
+The Bush presidency signed a legislation banning the use of three of the five listed stem cells needed to proceed with development of the XL6 Mortosis inhibitor.

 To use an embryonic stem cell, scientists must have access to an embryo outside the woman’s body.
 The embryo is only allowed to develop for a few days before termination.
 Researchers isolate and remove the stem cell from the embryo thereby destroying the embryo in the process.

-XL-6 has now entered phase two preliminary testing In Germany, Spain and Peru.
-We also intend to introduce testing (as results progress) in the U.K., Japan and South Korea.
+Preliminary tests In Germany, Spain and Peru were conducted throughout 2010-11.
+We also intended to introduce testing (as results progress) in the U.K., Japan and South Korea in 2012.